kameeoze/jruby-poi/README.markdown

     rows[2][4].value # => 2010-01-02 as a Date instance
     rows[3][4].value # => 2010-01-01 as a Date instance

-There's a formatted version [here](http://gist.github.com/557607), but Github doesn't allow embedding script tags in Markdown.
+There's a formatted version of this code [here](http://gist.github.com/557607), but Github doesn't allow embedding script tags in Markdown.
 Go figure!

 TODO
 ====
 * fix reading ODS files -- we have a broken spec for this in io_spec.rb
+* add APIs for updating cells in a spreadsheet
 * create API for non-spreadsheet files

 Contributors